 FurMark was run on an RTX 3090 Founders Edition for a few minutes.
-The green section on the “PerfCap Reason” indicates that the GPU is throttling performance, possibly to prevent overheating or overusing power.
+The green section on the “PerfCap Reason” indicates that the GPU is throttling performance, possibly in order to prevent overheating or overusing power.
 If you don’t interact with FurMark, you won’t see the exact temperature of the GPU, but it heats up pretty quickly.

 With NZXT CAM, you can monitor your gaming PC’s CPU temperature, monitor devices, and monitor performance from one app.
 It is a fast, efficient, and easy-to-use application that makes controlling everything on the computer easy.

 Using NZXT CAM, you can see an enormous amount of information about your computer, including the load on the processor and the amount of bandwidth consumed.
-You can also see exactly what the application is doing on each machine and analyze the issues quickly to improve your computer’s performance.
+You can also see exactly what application is doing on each machine and analyze the issues quickly to improve your computer’s performance.